mlostar/2AMC15-Group10/README.md

 ```

 ## Running visual agents
-Run the visualization of a3c agent.
+Run the visualization of sac agent.
 ```
-python a3c_visual.py
+python sac_visual.py
 ```

 Run the visualization of ppo agent.